You are here

 Until today, in many cases four separate boxes were needed in each remote location.
 When multiplied by the number of sites the result is a massive footprint that would prove to be very expensive to manage and maintain.

 RAD offers ruggedized, multiservice and compact Industrial IoT (IIoT) gateways with Edge Computing, a VPN aggregator and advanced security information and event management (SIEM).
-RAD’s IIoT solution hosts both networking and non-networking functions on the same hardware, to reduce the number of devices in the network and increase security and reliability.
+The RAD IIoT solution hosts both networking and non-networking functions on the same hardware, to reduce the number of devices in the network and increase security and reliability.

 - A comprehensive communications solution for CCTV cameras, WiFi access points, sensors, payment kiosks, etc.